Dechrissen/subregular-learning/README.md

 0
 1
 ```
 The `.att` files can be written by hand, but this is time-consuming and error-prone.
-We recommed writing automata with software such as [openfst](http://www.openfst.org/twiki/bin/view/FST/WebHome) currently maintained by researchers at Google, or `plebby`, which is included in [The Language Toolkit](https://github.com/vvulpes0/Language-Toolkit-2) by Dakotah Lambert.
-We have used `plebby` for specifying the acceptors and `openfst` for data generation through its python wrapper [Pynini](http://www.openfst.org/twiki/bin/view/GRM/Pynini) (See [Adding new languages](#adding-new-languages))
+We recommend writing automata with software such as [openfst](http://www.openfst.org/twiki/bin/view/FST/WebHome) currently maintained by researchers at Google, or `plebby`, which is included in [The Language Toolkit](https://github.com/vvulpes0/Language-Toolkit-2) by Dakotah Lambert.
+We have used `plebby` for specifying the acceptors and `openfst` for data generation through its Python wrapper [Pynini](http://www.openfst.org/twiki/bin/view/GRM/Pynini).
+(See [Adding new languages](#adding-new-languages))

 #### 2 - `att2fst.sh` script